Policies

 • Staff are encouraged not to transport students to or from sites unless in special circumstances.

-The grievance procedures included here are designed to provide students and parents with an opportunity to raise matters of concern about their interaction with the students and staff in an environment which facilitates due consideration of these concerns.
+The Grievance Policy procedures included here are designed to provide students, parents, and caregivers with an opportunity to raise matters of concern about their interaction with the students and staff.

 The following principles apply to our complaints handling: